horeilly1101/dotfiles/README.md

 ## What it does

-This repo organizes some of the basic info that I need to set up a new macbook with my preferred configurations, and it has a script to install the included dotfiles as symbolic links in the home directory.
-To run it, simply execute `./setup.sh` in the `dotfiles` directory.
+This repo organizes some of the basic info that I need to set up a new macbook with my preferred configurations.
+Run `setup.sh` to set up the terminal.

 ## Misc.